-Don't get tied into one organization’s product.
+Don't get tied into one organisation's product.
 If your deal with them comes to an end, you need to know your business data will still be safe and accessible.

 10. Get everything in writing

 Once you've made your decision about which provider to use, make sure you get everything in writing.
-Good cloud organizations should have a detailed customer data check-list, indicating that they are customer-focused.
-The list should include items like the location and number of the data centers; the requirements each center must comply with; emergency procedures; frequency of backups and SLAs (service level agreements).
+Good cloud organisations should have a detailed customer data check-list, indicating that they are customer-focused.
+The list should include items like the location and number of the data centres; the requirements each centre must comply with; emergency procedures; frequency of backups and SLAs (service level agreements).